-- (c) the customer, whether or not he or she is in an established business relationship with the financial institution, wishes to carry out a domestic or international wire transfer of monetary amounts in the amount equal to or exceeding one thousand United Sates dollars (or such lesser or greater amount as may be prescribed, either generally or in relation to any class of financial institution); or - (d) doubts exist about the veracity or adequacy of previously obtained identity documents; or - there is a suspicion of money laundering or financing of terrorism involving the customer or the customer's account. - (2) Unless there is a suspicion of money laundering or financing of terrorism, in which case identification and verification of the identity of the customer concerned must take place without regard to any monetary threshold, the following persons are subject to the obligations of subsection (1) to identify and verify the identity of any of their customers in the following circumstances- - (a) every legal, accounting or corporate service professional involved in any transaction concerning the buying or selling of immovable property or any interest in immovable property that is not mediated through a financial institution or estate agent; - every estate agent, in relation to the vendor and purchaser involved in any transaction concerning the buying or selling of immovable property or any interest in immovable property; - every gaming operator, in relation to any of their customers who opens an account or engages in any financial transaction the value of which is equal to or exceeds three thousand United Sates dollars (or such lesser or greater amount as may be prescribed); - (d) every precious stones dealer and every precious metals dealer, in relation to any of their customers from whom or on behalf of whom they receive a payment in currency equal to or exceeding fifteen thousand United Sates dollars (or such lesser or greater amount as may be prescribed). - (3) In addition to identifying and verifying the identity of a customer who is not the beneficial owner of property, financial institutions and designated non-financial businesses or professions shall, as part of their obligations under subsection (1) or (2), identify and verify the identity of the beneficial owner of such property, using relevant information or data obtained from a reliable source, such that the financial institution or designated non-financial business or profession is satisfied that it knows who the beneficial owner is: - Provided that a directive may prescribe circumstances, such as where the ownership relates to public companies, in which such identification and verification is not necessary. - [subsection (3) amended by section 8(a) and (b) of Act $\underline{12 \text{ of } 2018}$ and substituted by section 30 of Act $\underline{1}$ of $\underline{2019}$ - (4) In addition to the identification and verification measures required for the customer and the beneficial owner, financial institutions and designated non-financial businesses or professions shall, in relation to a beneficiary of a life insurance policy and other investment-related insurance policies-
+- (c) the customer, whether or not he or she is in an established business relationship with the financial institution, wishes to carry out a domestic or international wire transfer of monetary amounts in the amount equal to or exceeding one thousand United Sates dollars (or such lesser or greater amount as may be prescribed, either generally or in relation to any class of financial institution); or - (d) doubts exist about the veracity or adequacy of previously obtained identity documents; or - (e) there is a suspicion of money laundering or financing of terrorism involving the customer or the customer's account. - (2) Unless there is a suspicion of money laundering or financing of terrorism, in which case identification and verification of the identity of the customer concerned must take place without regard to any monetary threshold, the following persons are subject to the obligations of subsection (1) to identify and verify the identity of any of their customers in the following circumstances- - (a) every legal, accounting or corporate service professional involved in any transaction concerning the buying or selling of immovable property or any interest in immovable property that is not mediated through a financial institution or estate agent; - (b) every estate agent, in relation to the vendor and purchaser involved in any transaction concerning the buying or selling of immovable property or any interest in immovable property; - (c) every gaming operator, in relation to any of their customers who opens an account or engages in any financial transaction the value of which is equal to or exceeds three thousand United Sates dollars (or such lesser or greater amount as may be prescribed); - (d) every precious stones dealer and every precious metals dealer, in relation to any of their customers from whom or on behalf of whom they receive a payment in currency equal to or exceeding fifteen thousand United Sates dollars (or such lesser or greater amount as may be prescribed). - (3) In addition to identifying and verifying the identity of a customer who is not the beneficial owner of property, financial institutions and designated non-financial businesses or professions shall, as part of their obligations under subsection (1) or (2), identify and verify the identity of the beneficial owner of such property, using relevant information or data obtained from a reliable source, such that the financial institution or designated non-financial business or profession is satisfied that it knows who the beneficial owner is:

+Provided that a directive may prescribe circumstances, such as where the ownership relates to public companies, in which such identification and verification is not necessary.

+[subsection (3) amended by section 8(a) and (b) of Act $\frac{12 \text{ of } 2018}{2019}$ and substituted by section 30 of Act $\frac{1}{2019}$ shall, in relation to a beneficiary of a life insurance policy and other investment-related insurance policies-